Zrnik/MkSQL/README.md

 # MkSQL

+ - **Version 0.3.0 notice** - Rewriten SQL generating part, speed improved by >50%.
+ All table properties are parsed from `SHOW CREATE TABLE tablename` as `INFORMATION_SCHEMA` are very slow, and it calls only one query to describe whole table instead of three.
+  (`SHOW FULL COLUMNS FROM tablename` & `SHOW INDEXES FROM tablename` can be parsed from `SHOW CREATE TABLE` too)

 **<span style="color:red;">Warning: </span> this package has no tests!**

 This package is AutoUpdater for your MySQL database tables.
 You define tables